nevmenandr/vindolanda/manuscript.md

 ### Letters

-Let's compare original letters from Vindolanda and letters from Vindolanda fontace, starting with the letter A @fig:a.
+Let's compare original letters from Vindolanda and letters from Vindolanda fontface, starting with the letter A @fig:a.

 ![
 **Letter A from tablet and from the fontface.**